Query-Fulfillment/paqs/README.md

 - **query/results/:** Initially empty.
 Will store query results in the container which will be mounted to `../results`
 - **query/script/:** Contains query execution code needed to execute the request
 - **query/script/base:** Contains query execution code that is standard for all queries [DO NOT EDIT]
+- **query/script/study:** Empty initially.
+Should contain query execution code that is specific to the current request [ALWAYS CUSTOM CODE]
 - **query/script/query:** Contains query execution code that is specific to the query that is being developed [Add new code/scripts in this directory]
 - **query/execute_req.R:** Contains code to drive query execution using an R function
 - **tools/:** Contains miscellaneous files required for the query